cran-task-views/Omics/Omics.md

     `r pkg("BASiNET")` implements a method to classify RNA Sequences using network theory. `r pkg("MINTplates")` is a framework dedicated to exploration and annotation of tRNA and other genomic sequences.
-    `r pkg("cumSeg")` estimates the number and location of change points in mean-shift (piecewise constant) models, such as genomic sequences.
 -   *Cell analyses*: `r pkg("sonicLength")` estimates the abundance of cell clones from DNA fragments.
 Similarly, `r pkg("scoper")` performs spectral clustering to identify clones from B cell data. `r pkg("Signac")` is a